byteduck/duckOS/README.md

 - [libgraphics](libraries/libgraphics): A library which provides a few utilities for working with graphics such as image format loading.

 ### Ports

+Ports will only compile if their corresponding submodule is downloaded with `git submodule init` and `git submodule update`.

-- DOOM ([duckos-doom](https://github.com/byteduck/duckos-doom)): A port of DOOM.
-A little buggy at the moment, but playable.
-I'm waiting to  fix the bugs until I have a proper window manager since there's no sense in dedicating time to making it work in a graphical TTY.
+- [DOOM](ports/doom): A little buggy at the moment, but playable.
+With the current multitasking and window manager implementation, it can be a little slow.

 ### Known Issues / Limitations
 - Framebuffer scrolling is slow on real hardware.
 I'm not focusing on fixing this right now until I start working on a window manager.